mauriciogtec/YetAnotherRStudioApplication/README.md

 ## 6     -1.600576455      -1.616685610   0.415043455    0.444447026
 ```

-If we compare with the original estimates for the mean and standard deviation of the coefficient, they are completely different, especially in `gpa`, where we had our sneaky outlier.
-This is the main contribution of bootstrap!
-We have an entire distribution of the estimators, and much better sense of their uncertainty!
+What we expected happened!
+The sneaky new outlier messed the original coefficient of `gpa`.
+In fact, it gave a very bad estimate of its actual standard error.
+The bootstrapped did a very good job here.
+I leave it to you to check that bootstraps estimates are actually pretty close to ones we would have had without the outlier.

-Let's now compare predictions by selecting the prediction for each individual in each bootstrapped model.
-The final final decision is taken by averaging.
+Let's now compare predictions by selecting the fitted value for each individual in each bootstrapped model.

 ```r